The Scent of Secrets

 Kennedy develops several plots within the story that recreate the atmosphere of fear and confusion the German population must have felt without being sentimental or sappy.
 The insight she shares into typical and not-so-typical German lives is thought-provoking and interesting.
 The author uncovers the hardships of Nazi Germany and exposes some of the ridiculous and restrictive rules, as well as the harsh treatment of those who do not fit the Aryan ideal.
 Even the perks and punishments of the Nazi elite are revealed.

 The Scent of Secrets by Sarah Kennedy can be read as a stand-alone novel.
 The book would have been enhanced by the release of the first two novels in the series, but on its own, The Scent of Secrets is captivating, and the ending will leave the reader begging for more of Clara Vine.

-With thanks to NetGalley and Gallery Books for a preview copy of this novel in return for an honest review.
+Thank you to NetGalley and Ballantine Books for an advance copy of this novel in exchange for an honest review.
 All opinions are my own.